 association with systemic disease” revealed:

 “…Currently, there is increasing evidence that the relationship between these entities may be bidirectional.
 Recent case-control and cross-sectional studies indicate that periodontitis may confer a 7-fold increase in risk for preterm low birth weight infants and a 2-fold increase in risk for cardiovascular disease.
 These early reports indicate the potential association between systemic and oral health.
 Additionally, these studies support the central hypothesis that periodontal disease involves both a local and a systemic host inflammatory response.
-This knowledge of disease interrelationships may prove vital in intervention strategies to reduce patient risks and prevent systemic disease outcomes” (Fowler et al , 2001).
+This knowledge of disease interrelationships may prove vital in intervention strategies to reduce patient risks and prevent systemic disease outcomes” (Fowler et al, 2001).

 A recent review by Dr. Shay from the University of Michigan School of Dentistry suggested that “Dental caries occurs when acidic metabolites of oral streptococci dissolve enamel and dentin.
 Dissolution progresses to cavitation and, if untreated, to bacterial invasion of dental pulp, whereby oral bacteria access the bloodstream.
 Oral organisms have been linked to infections of the endocardium, meninges, mediastinum, vertebrae, hepatobiliary system, and prosthetic joints.
-Periodontitis is a pathogen-specific, lytic inflammatory reaction to dental plaque that degrades the tooth attachment.
+Periodontitis is a pathogen-specific, lytic inflammatory reaction to a dental plaque that degrades the tooth attachment.
 Periodontal disease is more severe and less readily controlled in people with diabetes; impaired glycemic control may exacerbate host response.
-Aspiration of oropharyngeal (including periodontal) pathogens is the dominant cause of nursing home-acquired pneumonia; factors reflecting poor oral health strongly correlate with increased risk of developing aspiration pneumonia.
+Aspiration of oropharyngeal (including periodontal) pathogens is the dominant cause of nursing home-acquired pneumonia; factors reflecting poor oral health strongly correlate with the increased risk of developing aspiration pneumonia.
 Bloodborne periodontopathic organisms may play a role in atherosclerosis.
-Daily oral hygiene practice and receipt of regular dental care are cost-effective means for minimizing morbidity of oral infections and their nonoral sequelae” (Shay, 2002).
+Daily oral hygiene practice and receipt of regular dental care are cost-effective means for minimizing the morbidity of oral infections and their nonoral sequelae” (Shay, 2002).

-Is there any Western data supporting the increased sensitivity of the immune system, for example, in case of caries or cavities, when the organism is healthier?
+Is there any Western data supporting the increased sensitivity of the immune system, for example, in the case of caries or cavities, when the organism is healthier?
 That was the subject of part 3 of the review paper “Dental caries: a dent on dogma” written by Dr. John Gabrovsek (Gabrovsek, 1997).
 The subtitle of part 3 is “Stronger host response to dental caries infection.
 Result: ‘More dental caries development!’”
 There he starts with, “Is this an outrageous statement?
 Just think what a little pollen can do to you?
 If you are allergic to the pollen your body defenses can kill you.
-The fact that the host defense response may harm the host itself is recognized in pathology for quite some time.
+The fact that the host defense response may harm the host itself has been recognized in pathology for quite some time.
 This fact is certainly not taken into account, or recognized in dental caries research” (Gabrovsek, 1997).

 Is there a known biochemical mechanism that causes such an adverse reaction?
-As Dr. Gabrovsek explains, “For those who are not familiar with what inflammatory cells can do, I quote a short paragraph from Baer and Benjamin: “These cells are attracted to the site by the presence of bacteria and bacterial by-products, and conjugates of antigen-complement- antibody may not only act beneficially by phagocytizing these elements, with subsequent intracellular digestion, but may also liberate their cellular compliments of acid hydrolases, as lysosomal membrane dissolved.
+As Dr. Gabrovsek explains, “For those who are not familiar with what inflammatory cells can do, I quote a short paragraph from Baer and Benjamin: “These cells are attracted to the site by the presence of bacteria and bacterial by-products, and conjugates of antigen-complement- antibody may not only act beneficially by phagocytizing these elements, with subsequent intracellular digestion but may also liberate their cellular compliments of acid hydrolases, as lysosomal membrane is dissolved.
 These enzymes are multiphasic in their effects, and serve to invoke collagen resorption, matrix dissolution, vascular dilation, and permeability - the destructive facet of the inflammatory state.
-The inflammatory cells with the greatest propensity for tissue destruction are neutrophil, and monocyte”” (p.21, Baer & Benjamin, 1974).
+The inflammatory cells with the greatest propensity for tissue destruction are neutrophil, and monocyte”; (p.21, Baer & Benjamin, 1974).

 The most successful practical Western methods for the treatment of, for example, cancer are also based on due attention to focal infections.
-Dr. Josef Issels, in his famous book "Cancer: a second opinion", wrote, "The emphasis I place on removal of devitalized teeth and chronically-diseased tonsils is one of the better-known aspects of my work, but also one of the most criticized and misunderstood.
+Dr. Josef Issels, in his famous book "Cancer: a second opinion", wrote, "The emphasis I place on the removal of devitalized teeth and chronically-diseased tonsils is one of the better-known aspects of my work, but also one of the most criticized and misunderstood.
 I do not, for instance, recommend that healthy tonsils and teeth be removed from a healthy person.
 But I believe if they are diseased, they cause the body's natural resistance to be lowered, thus acting as an important contributory factor to tumor development.
 In these cases, I insist on their removal" (p.
 117, Issels, 1975).

 Interestingly, his chart with the title "Hypothesis of pathogenesis of cancer" lists the following causal (or primary) factors for cancer development: foci, teeth, tonsils, fields of natural disturbance, abnormal intestinal flora, faulty diet, chemical factors, physical factors, and psychic factors (p.
 53, Issels, 1975).